szabgab/Perl-Maven/docs/CONFIGURATION.md

 In-house, Disqus, Facebook, G+... so probbaly we should allow each one separately.
 So we probbaly want:

-conf.enable_internal_comments: 0/1
+conf.comments_internal_enable: 0/1

-conf.enable_disqus_comments: 0/1
+conf.comments_disqus_enable: 0/1
-conf.disqus_code: 'code'
+conf.comments_disqus_code: 'code'

-conf.enable_facebook_comments: 0/1
+conf.comments_facebook_enable: 0/1
-???
+...

+and then in the actual page we will have =comments_disqus_enable: 1

 Once there is an internal commenting system, we might want to on new pages enable internal, disable disqus